appear-sh/introspector-js/README.md

 _[Example](https://github.com/appear-sh/introspector-js/tree/main/apps/nextjs)_

-> Unfortunately, Next.js currently has only partial support/compatibility for OpenTelemetry instrumentation, and so using their provided [instrumentation.ts](https://nextjs.org/docs/app/api-reference/file-conventions/instrumentation) file will result only with partial capture of traffic.
+> Unfortunately, Next.js currently has only partial support/compatibility for automatic OpenTelemetry instrumentation, and so using their provided [instrumentation.ts](https://nextjs.org/docs/app/api-reference/file-conventions/instrumentation) file will result only with partial capture of traffic.
 >
 > - Pages router will capture only incoming requests
 > - App router will capture only outgoing requests
 >
 > We're actively working on improving Next.js support.
 If you're interested in this integration, please contact us.
+> In the meantime it's always possible to create custom integration.
+Guide how to do that is in [Custom Integration section](#custom-integration)

 1. create instrumentation.ts as described in [Next.js docs](https://nextjs.org/docs/app/api-reference/file-conventions/instrumentation)
 2. add `registerAppear()` in the `register()` hook